 According to Article 115-04 of the North Dakota Administrative Code, when a public official discloses a potential conflict of interest, he or she may voluntarily recuse and abstain from further action in the matter or the public official may consult with a neutral reviewer.
 N.D.A.C. §§ 115-04-01-02(5) and 115-04-01-03(2).
 For a legislative body, absent a policy or rule designating an individual or committee as the neutral reviewer, the remaining individuals of the legislative body are designated as the neutral reviewer.
 N.D.A.C. § 115-04-01-01(5)(a).
 If utilized, a neutral reviewer evaluates the disclosure and determines whether the potential conflict of interest is a disqualifying conflict of interest.
-If the neutral reviewer determines the potential conflict of interest constitutes a disqualifying conflict of interest, the public official then recuses himself or herself and abstains from participating in the matter.
+If the neutral reviewer determines the potential conflict of interest is a disqualifying conflict of interest.
 N.D.A.C. § 115-04-01-03(3).